 Applicants should normally have a Qualifying Law Degree awarded at a minimum of a 2:2 honours, or a GDL qualification, both awarded less than 7 years ago.

 Relevant professional qualifications or suitable experience will also be considered.

 Months of entry

-Northumbria’s LPC provides vocational training across a range of subjects and practical skills, enabling students to learn how to apply their legal knowledge in a practical context.
-The well-established, highly successful programme offers flexible learning options, a strong staff/student ratio, a guaranteed legal placement or professional mentor scheme and a wide range of electives tailored to both general and commercial practice.
+Northumbria’s LPC provides vocational training across a range of subjects and practical skills, which enables you to apply your legal knowledge in a practical context.
+This highly successful course offers flexible learning options to allow you to choose a specialism that is right for you.

 Qualification and course duration